adedamola-adesokan/Python-Programming-MOOC-2023/README.md

 ## D18 (09-03-23)

-- Unfortunately, had to take today off to prepare for the Google Cloud Certified - Professional Cloud Security Engineer
+- Unfortunately, had to take today off to prepare for the Google Cloud Certified - Professional Cloud Security Engineer Exam